povilaspanavas/TestGallagherCalculator/README.md

 dotnet run --project src/ProbabilityCalculator.AppHost --launch-profile https
 ```

-The AppHost starts both the Minimal API and the ClientApp.
+The AppHost starts both the Minimal API and the ClientApp (React frontend).
 Open the dashboard
 URL printed by Aspire to inspect the running resources.
 The `https` launch
 profile pins the local ports used below.